Share This

 Learn more about the legendary Yosemite Falls

-While the big rocks; Half Dome, El Capitan, Glacier Point, Sentinel Rock… get center stage in Yosemite, there is no denying the power and beauty of Yosemite Falls.
-Seeing them in full force or feeling their cooling mist is truly inspiring.
 Yosemite Falls, which drops a total of 2,425 feet, is actually made up of three segments: Upper Yosemite Fall (1,430 feet), the middle cascades (675 feet) and Lower Yosemite Fall (320 feet).
-For those looking for an easy relaxing hike but still want to see them in their full splendor we suggest checking out the Lower Yosemite Fall.
-And if you’re up to a challenge the trail to the upper falls, built between 1873 and 1877, is the oldest historic trail in the park.
-It packs a little bit of danger, a lot of elevation climb and America’s tallest waterfall into one spectacular hike.
-And don’t skimp out without seeing out the other large assortments of falls in the park.
-With the “liquid rush” of spring happening now there’s so many falls to see in person.
+Those looking for an easy, relaxing hike but still want to see them in their full splendor, we suggest checking out the Lower Yosemite Fall.
+And if you’re up to a challenge, the trail to the upper falls, built between 1873 and 1877, is the oldest historic trail in the park.
+It packs a bit of danger, a lot of elevation climb, and America’s tallest waterfall into one spectacular hike.
+And don’t miss out seeing the other large assortments of falls within the park.
+With the “liquid rush” of spring, there’s so many falls to see in person.

 Lundy Canyon Waterfalls